goodbotai/borq/docs/Testing.md

 ```

 #### Always lint before pushing
 ```
+ln -s .dev-tools/git-hooks/pre-push .git/hooks/pre-push
 export DO_STYLE_CHECKS=true
 ```

 ## Tests
-Using mocha with BDD style testing
+Using mocha with BDD style testing and chai-as-promised for promises
 Mocha looks for a `test/` dir in the root of the project and then runs the
 `tests.js` file in it.